 Although it is preferred that health and dental appointments not be scheduled during school hours, students may need to be excused to keep appointments which can only occur during the school day.
-Prior to the start of the school day the student should have the office issue a "Medical Appointment" slip.
-The student must take this slip to the appointment so the dentist or physician can record the length of the appointment and sign it.
+Parents need to notify the attendance office to release their student for the appointment.
 When the student returns to school, he or she should check in with the office and turn in the signed slip.